gsathya/gsathya.github.io/docs/img/deopt.md

 date: 2023-09-19 13:33:37
 tags:
   - v8
-description: "This article explains how a deoptimisation can occur as a side effect in Javascript, but more specially in v8."
+description: "This article explains how a deoptimisation can occur as a side effect."
-imageUrl: "deopt-snippet.png"
+imageUrl: "snippet.png"
 ---

 {%- css %}{% include "public/css/message-box.css" %}{% endcss %}